-Nine Mon ths Ended
+Nine Months Ended October 31, Chang

-Octo oer 31, Change

-2020 2021 \$ %
+2020 2020 2021 %

-(in (in thousands, except percentages)
+((in thousands, except percentages)

-Sales and marketing \$ 107,855 \$ 142,380 \$34,525 32%
+\$ 107,855 \$ 142,380 \$34,525 32%

 Sales and marketing expenses increased by \$34.5 million, or 32%, for the nine months ended October 31, 2021 compared to the nine months ended October 31, 2020.
-The increase was primarily driven by a \$32.5 million increase in employee-related costs due to a 70% increase in headcount in our sales and marketing organization from October 31, 2020 to October 31, 2021 partially attributable to a change in the roles and responsibilities of certain positions which resulted in the cost being classified as sales and marketing compared to cost of revenue in the prior period, and a \$4.8 million one-time funding of PTO balances as we transitioned to a PTO model in the United States.
+The increase was primarily driven by a \$32.5 million increase in employee-related costs due to a 70% increase in headcount in our sales and marketing organization from October 31, 2020 to October 31, 2021 partially attributable to certain roles transitioning from a technical support function to a sales relationship management function, which resulted in expenses being classified as sales and marketing compared to cost of revenue in the prior period, and a \$4.8 million one-time funding of PTO balances as we transitioned to a PTO model in the United States.
 The increase in employee-related costs includes a \$4.9 million net increase in sales commissions that were recognized as expenses and is partially offset by an \$8.9 million decrease in stock-based compensation expense from secondary sales of our common stock during the nine months ended October 31, 2020.
 Marketing expenses increased \$1.1 million, driven primarily by increases in advertising and sponsorships.
 The remainder of the increase was attributable to a \$1.4 million increase in software expenses and a \$0.9 million increase in allocated overhead due to increased headcount and partially offset by a \$2.0 million decrease in employee development primarily due to company events being held virtually during the COVID-19 pandemic.

-Nine Mont ths End ed

-October 31, Change
+Months Er October 31 Chang Change

-2020 - : 2021 \$ %
+2020 2020 2021 \$ %

 (in thousands, except percentages)

-\$ 49,366 \$ 68,703 \$19,337 39%
+Research and development \$ 49,3 6 \$ 68,703 \$19,337 39%